-All trans\ identified people physically transition.
+All trans people physically transition.

-Some trans\ identified people do choose to modify their bodies to better reflect their gender.
-Some trans\ identified people choose not to modify their bodies because they already feel their body reflects their gender or they may feel that the options for body modification will not allow them to get closer to a body that reflects their gender.
-Some trans\ identified people do not modify their bodies because they are unable to for others reasons, like social pressure, financial limitations, or legal limitations (for example, it is very difficult for someone to get permission to physically transition in the military).
+Some trans people do choose to modify their bodies to better reflect their gender.
+Some transidentified people choose not to modify their bodies because they already feel their body reflects their gender or they may feel that the options for body modification will not allow them to get closer to a body that reflects their gender.
+Some trans people do not modify their bodies because they are unable to for others reasons, like social pressure, financial limitations, or legal limitations.
 These are not all the reasons someone may choose to physically transition, may choose not to physically transition, or may be unable to physically transition.
-However, the point is that the trans\ community is very diverse and an individual does not have to change their body to be trans\ identified.
+However, the point is that the trans community is very diverse and an individual does not have to change their body to be transgender.

-Trans\ people are mentally ill and that is why they transition.
+Trans people are mentally ill and that is why they transition.

-Trans\ people are not unstable or mentally ill.
+Trans people are not "unstable" and do not inherently struggle with mental health.
 Gender diversity exists in many countries and cultures and has existed as long as human history.
 People transition medically or socially because their gender identity is different than the gender assigned to them at birth.
 No one knows why so many people identify with the gender they were assigned at birth or why many people do not identify with the gender they were assigned at birth.
-However, just as being assigned female and identify as female is not an illness, neither is being assigned female at birth and identifying as male, pangender, or agender, etc.
+However, just as being assigned female and identifying as female is not an illness, neither is being assigned female at birth and identifying as male, pangender, or agender, etc. Anyone from any background or with any gender can struggle with mental health challenges.